Gouster4/DSO138/README.md

 port of DLO-138 to compile in Arduino 1.8.10 with new STM32 support.
 Converted to C++ to be portable.

 Use the [Sloeber plugin](https://eclipse.baeyens.it/) in eclipse to debug the code.
+More info in [stm32duino how to debug](https://github.com/stm32duino/wiki/wiki/How-to-debug)

 # DLO-138
 An open source firmware for DSO-138 Oscilloscope.